What to expect after a stroke?

 • Occupational therapy focuses on improving daily activities, such as eating, drinking, dressing, bathing, reading, and writing.

-• Therapy and medicine may help with depression or other mental health conditions following a stroke, while joining a patient support group may help you adjust to life after a stroke.
-Talk with your health care team about local support groups, or check with an area medical center.
+• Therapy and medicine may help with depression or other mental health conditions following a stroke; while joining a patient support group may help you adjust to life after a stroke.
+Talk with your health care team about local support groups or check with an area medical center.

 • Support from family and friends can also help relieve fear and anxiety following a stroke.
 Let your loved ones know how you feel and what they can do to help you.